hassio-addons/addon-appdaemon/README.md

 Home Assistant.
 There is no need to create access tokens or to set your Home Assistant URL in the AppDaemon configuration.

+This automatic handling of the URL and token conflicts with the AppDaemon official documentation.
+The official documentation will state `ha_url` and `token` options are required.
+For the add-on, however, this isn't needed.

 ## Configuration

 **Note**: _Remember to restart the add-on when the configuration is changed._